-First, one night at the Kimpton Marlowe Hotel near Boston can run as much as 74,000 points per night, so the welcome offer could cover two nights.
+First, one night at the Kimpton Marlowe Hotel near Boston can run as much as 74,000 points per night, so the welcome offer could cover one night.

 On the other side, you can stay at the Holiday Inn Express Cleveland - Richfield for only 13,000 points per night on some days.

-Your 150,000 point bonus would be enough for 11 free nights here.
+Your 125,000 point bonus would be enough for nine free nights here.
 And don't forget that you get every fourth night free — so if you used all your points at once, you would get an additional two nights free.

 Earn up to 25X points at IHG hotels